Playerian/Jungle-Exploration/README.md

 # Endings:
 ## Normal Endings:
-1. Not King and not escape, traps in the jungle, whatever.
+1. Stuck in jungle.
+If befriend anyone, they will also live with friends.
+If Augustus is befriended and Nero is spared, the player live in the Ruin.
 ## King Endings:
 1. Befriend Italic, Bold, Strikethrough, and Underline.
 Acquire the hammer and smash the Roman altar.
-The Player can choose to stay in the jungle or continue living in the jungle.
+The Player can choose to stay in the jungle or continue living in the jungle.(The King)
+2. Befriend Italic, Bold, Strikethrough, Underline, and Augustus.
+Spare Nero, and didn't acquire the hammer.
+The Player rules the jungle from now on, and spare any people that goes into the jungle.(The Kind King.)
-2. Kill off the black villagers, the cavemen, rob Underline, never fight in the coliseum, smash the roman altar.
-(Didn't have a clue yet.)
+3. Kill off the black villagers, the cavemen, rob Underline, never fight in the coliseum, smash the roman altar.
+(The Lone King.)
-3. Kill off the black villagers, the cavemen, rob Underline, never fight in the coliseum, didn't acquire the hammer, but killed Augustus and Nero.
-The Player rules the jungle with mighty forces.
+4. Kill off the black villagers, the cavemen, rob Underline, never fight in the coliseum, didn't acquire the hammer, but killed Augustus and Nero.
+The Player rules the jungle with mighty forces.(You rule nothing.)
 ## Escape Endings:
 1. Befriend Italic, Bold, Strikethrough, and Underline.
 Acquire the hammer and smash the Roman altar.
 Kill Nero and Augustus.
-The magic of the jungle ceases and the team finally get out from the jungle.
+The magic of the jungle ceases and the team finally get out from the jungle.(Back into the reality)
 2. Befriend Italic, Bold, Strikethrough, and Underline.
 Kill Nero and defeated Augustus.
-Underline rebuilds the plane and they fly out   of the jungle.
+Underline rebuilds the plane and they fly out   of the jungle.(No Roman at all)
+## True Ending:
+1. Acquires the hammer and become the king, get in the root of tree of life and teleport into the ruin.
+(That's it, nice!)

 # Jungle Map(Subject to Change):
 https://www.desmos.com/calculator/wzox2cx7lh